Discrete-Time Quantum-Walk & Floquet Topological Insulators via Distance-Selective Rydberg-Interaction: Rydberg discrete-time quantum walk

+where $i,j$ sums over all the sites and $V(r_{ij})$ is defined in Eq.~\ref{Eq_Vij}.
+Over the 2$\pi$ pulse of $\Omega$ laser, the exchange interaction $V(r_{ij})$ between the walker $\ket{p}$ and auxiliary Rydberg state $\ket{s}$ excited at the targeted site $j$, would delocalize the walker $\ket{p_ig_j}\rightarrow \cos \theta \ket{p_i g_j} + \text{i} \sin\theta \ket{g_i p_j}$.
+Starting with a localized $\ket{p}$ excitation, the first laser pulse with a specified detuning delocalizes the walker over two sites of a dimer.
+The laser detuning is then changed such that these two sites now interact with lattice sites on the other sub-lattices, further delocalizing the walker.
+Repeating this sequence would apply the coinless DTQW.

-To operate the two tessellation types of Eq.~\ref{Eq_H} under Rydberg Hamiltonian Eq.~\ref{Eq_HRy} with a global laser, the space-dependent nature of interaction $V(r_{ij}) $ is used over a superlattice with distinct lattice-constants inside ($a_0$) and outside ($a_1$) the dimers.
-By adjusting the exciting laser's detuning from the $\ket{s}$ Rydberg state, to be opposite of the interaction of specific lattice site at distance $a_k$ ($k\in\{0,1\}$) from the walker ($\Delta_k=-\frac{C_3}{a_k^3}$), one can choose the site pairs that get in resonance with the laser conditioned on the presence of the walker and thus undergo the quantum walk, see Fig.~\ref{Fig_Scheme}.
-The single non-local quantum walker $\ket{p}$ would induce the excitation of a single nonlocal auxiliary $\ket{s}$ Rydberg state over each $2\pi$ pulse operation, see App.~A1.
-Adjusting the laser detuning at each pulse would connect the targeted site at $a_0$ or $a_1$ distance from the walker, generating the desired $W_k=\exp(\text{i} H^{Ry}_{k} t_k)$ with $k\in \{0,1\}$ corresponding to intra- and inter-dimer coupling tessellations.
-Duration of each step $t_k$ is defined by $\int \limits_0^{t_k} \Omega_\text{eff} \text{d}t=2\pi $, where the effective Rabi frequency is given by $\Omega_\text{eff}=\sqrt{\Omega^2+\delta^2}$ and $\delta=\Delta_k+V(a_k)$ is the effective detuning of the targeted site at either $a_0$ or $a_1$.
+To operate the two tessellation types of Eq.~\ref{Eq_W} under Rydberg Hamiltonian of Eq.~\ref{Eq_HRy} with a global laser, the space-dependent nature of interaction $V(r_{ij}) $ is used over a superlattice with distinct lattice-constants inside ($a_0$) and outside ($a_1$) the dimers.
+By adjusting the exciting laser's detuning from the target $\ket{s}$ to be $\Delta_k=-\frac{C_3}{a_k^3}$, only the lattice site at distance $a_k$ ($k\in\{0,1\}$) from the walker would get in resonance with the laser and thus undergo the quantum walk, see Fig.~\ref{Fig_Scheme}e.
+The single non-local quantum walker $\ket{p}$ would induce the excitation of a single nonlocal auxiliary $\ket{s}$ Rydberg state over each $2\pi$ pulse operation, justifying the absence of self interaction in Eq.~\ref{Eq_HRy}, see App.~A3.
+Adjusting the laser detuning at each pulse would connect the targeted site at $a_0$ or $a_1$ distance from the walker, generating the desired $W_k=\exp(\text{i} H^{Ry}_{k} t_k)$ with $k\in \{0,1\}$ corresponding to intra- and inter-dimer coupling tessellations in Eq.~\ref{Eq_W}.
+Duration of each step $t_k$ is defined by $\int_0^{t_k} \Omega_\text{eff} \text{d}t=2\pi $, where the effective Rabi frequency is given by $\Omega_\text{eff}=\sqrt{\Omega^2+\delta^2}$ and $\delta=\Delta_k+V(a_k)$ is the effective detuning of the targeted site at either $a_0$ or $a_1$.
 Fig.~\ref{Fig_Scheme}f shows how the hopping angle $\theta$ in each step can get controlled by $\frac{\delta}{\Omega}$ ratio.
+Figure~\ref{Fig_Simulation} compares the Rydberg operation of Hadamard DTQW simulated via Eq.~\ref{Eq_HRy} with the desired Hamiltonian of Eq.~\ref{Eq_W}.